 TEST 2: Exhaust Gases Shooting Out Of The Radiator

-The normal and correct test result is for the coolant to remain undisturbed (inside the open radiator) as the engine is cranked.
+The correct and expected result is for the coolant to remain undisturbed, in the radiator, as the engine cranks.

 CAUTION: Do not remove the radiator cap with a hot engine!
-If the engine has been running for any length of time, let it cool down completely before removing the cap from the radiator.
+If the engine, in your Dodge or Plymouth mini-van, has been running for any length of time, let it cool down completely before removing the cap from the radiator.